Flight delays ease up Saturday during chaotic July Fourth travel weekend – KION546

 By Ramishah Maruf, CNN

-There appears to be no end of trouble in sight for flyers this week — a chaotic July Fourth weekend has spawned more than 1,100 cancellations since Friday as airlines grapple with staffing shortages and poor weather amid an abundance of passengers.
+There appears to be no end of trouble in sight for flyers this week — a chaotic July Fourth weekend has spawned at least 1,100 cancellations since Friday as airlines grapple with staffing shortages and poor weather amid an abundance of passengers.

 More than 7,800 US flights were delayed Friday — including 45% of JetBlue’s operations and almost a third of United, American Airlines and Southwest’s operations.
 Delta also saw a quarter of its operations delayed.